grafana/grafana/docs/sources/panels/working-with-panels/navigate-panel-editor.md

    - **Table view -** Convert any visualization to a table so that you can see the data.
 Table views are useful for troubleshooting.
    - **Fill -** The visualization preview fills the available space.
 If you change the width of the side pane or height of the bottom pane the visualization changes to fill the available space.
-   - **Fit -** The visualization preview will fill the available space in but preserve the aspect ratio of the panel.
-   - **Exact -** The visualization preview will have the exact size as the size on the dashboard.
+   - **Actual -** The visualization preview will have the exact size as the size on the dashboard.
 If not enough space is available, the visualization will scale down preserving the aspect ratio.
    - **Time range controls -** For more information, refer to [Time range controls]({{< relref "../../dashboards/time-range-controls.md" >}}).

 3. Data section: The data section contains tabs where you enter queries, transform your data, and create alert rules (if applicable).